-- 1. avoiding development that will overload strategic freight routes; - 2. providing patterns of development that optimise use of existing network capacity and ensuring that, where possible, new building projects support increased uptake of active and public transport, and provide opportunities for modal choice; - 3. providing opportunities for travel demand management; - 4. requiring integrated transport assessment for substantial developments; and - 5. improving road user safety.
+- 1. avoiding development that will overload strategic freight routes; - providing patterns of development that optimise use of existing network capacity and ensuring that, where possible, new building projects support increased uptake of active and public transport, and provide opportunities for modal choice; - 3. providing opportunities for travel demand management; - 4. requiring integrated transport assessment for substantial developments; and - 5. improving road user safety.

-The Site will knit in to the existing arterial and local roading network; the continuation of a grid form to the roading, and limiting access points to arterial roads will minimise and control the effects of those connections.
+The Site will knit in to the existing arterial and local roading network; limiting access points to arterial roads will minimise and control the effects of those connections.